owen-totem-space/1.Markdown/03-Resources/FAQ/Guide-Viewing-Cameras.md

 # Viewing Cameras

 > [!CAUTION]
 > With some cameras, only one person can view the backend camera stream at a time.
-Using the RTSP Steam gets around this issue and allows you to keep a playlist with all cameras
+Using the RTSP stream gets around this issue and allows you to keep a playlist with all cameras

 ---